Joshua-W-Adams/codility/theory/dynamic-programming.md

 1. Visualise Examples

-- DAG graph??
+- Directed Acyclic Graph (DAG) graph is used to visually represent the dependencies between a set of tasks.

+In the context of DP, where a problem is a series of subproblems, each node represents a subproblem and each directed edge represents a dependency between subproblems.

 2. Find the sub problem

 Three steps

 1. Recursive solution
-2. Store (memoize) memoize != meorise
+2. Store (memoize) memoize != memorise
 3. Bottom up

-A great way to demostrate where recursion is an excellant solution to a problem is the Fibonacci Sequence.
+A great way to demostrate where recursion is an excellent solution to a problem is the Fibonacci Sequence.
 This sequence is as follows:

 ```
 1, 1, 2, 3, 5, 8, 13 ..., n